 I know that waiting for packages sucks, so all orders will ship as soon as possible!
 (Within 1 business day unless otherwise noted.)
 Note that orders made on the weekend or on Canadian public holidays (both national and Ontario holidays) will not ship until the next business day as per Canada Post Delivery Standards.

-All products are assembled and tested by me here in Canada before they're sent out to ensure receive get a working product.
+All products are assembled and tested here in Canada before they're sent out to ensure you receive a working product.
 Because they're assembled by hand products can sometimes have small cosmetic issues like a scratch on the PCB or a slightly crooked part.
 Rest assured though, these are only cosmetic and don't affect the functionality of the product.

 Louis S. | July 2, 2017